bob134552/Battlestations/README.md

 credentials for OAuth 2.0 Client IDs.
 You will be given a client ID and secret which can be used similarly to Facebook set up to enable Google log in.
 <img src="README_TESTING_IMAGES/google.png" alt="google">

+For GitHub going to the setting page and clicking applications allows users to create an OAuth app to allow log in with.

 <img src="README_TESTING_IMAGES/github.png" alt="github">